ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingremovingservers.md

 {:note: .note}
 {:important: .important}

-# Expanding and contracting capacity for vCenter Server instances
+# Expanding and contracting capacity for vCenter Server with NSX-T instances
-{: #vc_addingremovingservers}
+{: #vc_nsx-t_addingremovingservers}

-You can expand or contract the capacity of your VMware vCenter Server instance according to your business needs, by adding or removing ESXi servers or network file system (NFS) storage.
+You can expand or contract the capacity of your VMware vCenter Server with NSX-T instance according to your business needs, by adding or removing ESXi servers or network file system (NFS) storage.

-Starting with the V2.9 release, you can add new ESXi servers to a cluster while the servers are in maintenance mode.
+you can add new ESXi servers to a cluster while the cluster is in maintenance mode.
 Additionally, you can simultaneously add or remove ESXi servers across multiple clusters.
 The following simultaneous operations are available:

 * Add hosts to a cluster and add hosts to additional clusters.
 * Remove hosts from a cluster and remove hosts from additional clusters.
 * Add hosts to a cluster and remove hosts from additional clusters.
-* Remove hosts from a cluster and add hosts to additional clusters.
+* Remove hosts from a cluster and add hosts to additional clusters.https://github.ibm.com/tornado/tracker/issues/14183

-You can add or remove NFS storage shares to or from an existing NFS or vSAN vCenter Server cluster.
+You can add or remove NFS storage shares to or from an existing NFS or vSAN vCenter Server wiht NSX-T cluster.
 {:note}

 If your initial cluster has vSAN as its storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.

-## Adding ESXi servers to vCenter Server instances
+## Adding ESXi servers to vCenter Server with NSX-T instances
-{: #vc_addingremovingservers-adding}
+{: #vc_nsx-t_addingremovingservers-adding}

 ### Before you add ESXi servers
-{: #vc_addingremovingservers-adding-prereq}
+{: #vc_nsx-t_addingremovingservers-adding-prereq}

 * Do not add ESXi servers from the VMware vSphere Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_full}} console.
-* A vCenter Server instance with NFS storage must have at least 2 ESXi servers.
-For instances that are deployed in V2.1 or later, you can expand the default cluster to have up to 51 ESXi servers.
+* A vCenter Server with NSX-T instance with NFS storage must have at least 3 ESXi servers.
+You can expand the default cluster to have up to 51 ESXi servers.
 Each of the non-default clusters can be expanded to have up to 59 ESXi servers.
-* A vCenter Server instance with vSAN storage must have at least 4 ESXi servers.
+* A vCenter Server with NSX-T instance with vSAN storage must have at least 4 ESXi servers.
-* For vCenter Server instances that were deployed in V2.0 or earlier, you can expand each cluster to have up to 32 ESXi servers.
-* You can add 1 - 20 ESXi servers at a time.
-For more information about the minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-faq#is-a-two-node-vcenter-server-instance-highly-available-)

 ### Procedure to add ESXi servers
-{: #vc_addingremovingservers-adding-procedure}
+{: #vc_nsx-t_addingremovingservers-adding-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. In the **vCenter Server Instances** table, click the instance for which you want to expand capacity.